HalaAli198/ML-based-G-code-Attacks-Detection/Filament Attack Automation Scripts/README.md

 # Filament Attack Automation Scripts

 This folder contains a collection of Python scripts designed to automate the implementation of various filament attacks on G-code files.
-Manually performing these attacks can be complex and error-prone, hence the development of these scripts.
+Manually performing these attacks can be complex and error-prone, hence these scripts provide a streamlined, automated approach.

 ## Scripts and Their Functions